kaopanboonyuen/panboonyuen_professional_website/content/blog/2025-07-17-CUICU-customizing-unsupervised-instruction-finetuned-language-models/index.md

 ---

 Most Thai hospitals operate under **resource constraints**.
-Our goal with CU-ICU is to show:
+My goal with CU-ICU is to show:
 - You can still deploy **LLM-based clinical AI**,
 - With just **a few labels**, **smart tuning**, and **open-source models**.